 open eir is in the midst of the network transformation process with a multi-annual investment programme.
 The first phase, our rural Fibre to the Premises broadband programme, is already completed (Summer 2019) passing 340,000 premises.

 The second phase of our roll out commenced in the summer of 2019 and the rollout has progressed at pace.
 This is an ambitious project supported by a €500m commercial investment.
 The programme will see open eir deliver full fibre superfast broadband to an additional 1.9 million homes and businesses and employ 1,000 open eir staff and contractors for the duration of the build.

 As part of the project we will build approximately 50,000 km of new fibre routes which is more than enough to circumnavigate the globe.
 Once completed, our fibre network will cover 84% of the premises in Ireland.
-We have already enabled over 900K premises, all of which today can order a full fibre connection.
+We have already enabled over 1 million premises, all of which today can order a full fibre connection.